by Glenn Littrell

 In third world countries with weak governments, weakened infrastructures, weak manufacturing, virtually non-existent labor laws, undeveloped civil and human rights, low standards of living, and non-existent environmental regulations how can we expect them to have an effective oversight system that treats our products better than they treat their citizens?

-In a communist country where civil and human rights are outlawed and the plants that manufacture goods are government owned, absent of regulation or free market pressures, and are manufacturing gooimageds that their own plant workers will never be able to afford, why would we expect them to have a concern for our product safety?
+In a communist country where civil and human rights are outlawed and the plants that manufacture goods are government owned, absent of regulation or free market pressures, and are manufacturing goods that their own plant workers will never be able to afford, why would we expect them to have a concern for our product safety?

 Why would we expect our importers to exert pressures on plants that are owned and operated by a monopolistic, elite, corrupt and arrogant communist party?
 Remember these are free marketer capitalist who have crawled into bed with a Communist regime in order to make a cheaper buck!